 I shall do it for Fin.

 The graveyard, they had called it.
 Trains without tracks.
 Old metal beasts that came alive with the midnight company of friends.
-Fin said he fell in love with her there.
+Fin told her that he fell in love with her there.

-The last time she saw him, his arms were thrashing, his fists clenched, and his face enraged.
+The last time she saw him — his arms thrashing, his fists clenched, and his face enraged.
 But he would not speak to them.

 When he fell, they made her watch while his blood flowed and mixed with the dirt.

 She spread her hands and saw it there.
-It laid on her jacket and colored her socks.
+It fell on her jacket and colored her socks.
 It clung to her hair.
 She tasted it with every rush of the wind.
 Its purpose: to depress, to heighten fear, to suffocate bravery, to mark the ones who would rather rise.
 How successful the Council had been with their campaign.